Now 100 days trial with all sets Now 100 days trial with all sets

 • Gestures and facial expressions of your baby, such as eye contact, whining, stretching, or pushing

-Over time, you learn to recognize your baby's signs.
-Many babies fill their diapers at specific times – for example, always in the morning.
-Consequently, you'll quickly learn how often you need to change their diaper each day.
+Over time, you will learn to recognize your baby's signs.
+Many babies tend to fill their diapers at certain times – for example, always in the morning.
+You will quickly learn how often a diaper change is necessary for you each day.

-How often you should change your baby's diaper at night depends on various factors.
-The digestive system in newborns is not yet fully developed and they usually have a bowel movement after each meal.
-Therefore, you need to change your newborn's diaper more frequently at night to avoid unnecessary skin irritation.
-Between three months and six months, the digestive system generally matures and nighttime bowel movements become a thing of the past.
+The answer, how often you should change your baby's diaper at night, depends on various factors.
+The digestive system of newborns is not fully developed yet, and they usually have a bowel movement after every meal.
+Therefore, you need to change your newborn more frequently at night to avoid unnecessarily irritating their skin.
+Between the third and sixth month of life, the digestive system generally matures and nighttime bowel movements become a thing of the past.

-With urine, it depends on the absorbency of the diaper and the sensitivity of your child.
-If your baby becomes restless in wet diapers and has trouble falling back asleep, it might be a good idea to change them more frequently.
+For urine, it depends on the absorbency of the diaper and your child's sensitivity.
+If your baby becomes restless in wet diapers and has difficulty falling back asleep, you should consider changing them a bit more frequently.

 Tips for Changing Diapers at Night

-• Good preparation → Set up everything you need for diapering in the evening
+• Good preparation → Prepare everything you need for changing diapers in the evening

 • Ensure a relaxed environment

-• Dimmed light → e.g., yellow light from a nightlight or a salt lamp
+• Dim lighting → e.g., yellow light from a night light or a salt lamp

-• Quiet surroundings → speak as little as possible; skin contact and minimal movement are much more important
+• Quiet environment → speak as little as possible, more important is skin contact and minimal movement

-• Warm environment → Ensure your hands are warm; you might have a portable heat lamp; you can also place diapers on the radiator to warm them slightly
+• Warm environment → Ensure warm hands; you might have a portable heat lamp; you can also place the diapers on the heater to gently warm them

-• Suitable clothing and sleeping bag for easy diaper changes
+• Suitable clothing and sleeping bag for hassle-free diaper changing

 • All-In-Two diapers